 Smith: Judgment Toward an End

 As previously mentioned, the Matrix is not the typical story with “good guys and bad guys.”
-This even applies to Agent Smith, who functions in the role of judgment – the emanation of Gevurah.
+This even applies to Agent Smith (played by Hugo Weaving), who functions in the role of judgment – the emanation of Gevurah.

 In this article, we introduce a few concepts related to this highly complex character.
 (We explore these and other ideas further in our article on Evil and Imperfection and in the “Matrix 4” files in the Knowledge Base.)